 There was a beat of silence.

 "Well, try again!"
 I demanded, impatient.

-"It's no use.
-Slughorn probably has some protective charm to make sure that no one tries to magically alter anything."
+"It's no use."
+Potter gave a swift shake of the head.
+"Slughorn probably has some protective charm cast on the cupboard to void any spell.
+He'd want to make sure no one tries to magically alter anything."

 Veering his hazel eyes into a roll, Potter obliged.
-Once again, the jar shook a little - crystals glimmering in a manner that was almost cheeky before going completely still.
+Once again, the jar shook a little crystals glimmering in a manner that was almost cheeky before going completely still.
 Potter sighed, mumbling something along the lines of, "of course," and pocketed his wand.

+He turned towards me, gaze matter-of-fact.
 "Get on my shoulders, Bennett."

-"Are you seriou—?"
+"Are you serious ?"

 "Do you want to do this or not?"

-Tentatively (and a bit awkwardly), I clambered on top of Potter's shoulders, placing my hands on his head for balance.
-And then he was standing up in one swift motion and, caught unawares, I started falling backwards.
+Tentatively (and a bit awkwardly), I clambered on top of Potter's shoulders, placing my hands on his head for balance and trying to ignore the utter weirdness of the position.

 ...Seriously, though.
-What shampoo does he use?
+What shampoo did he use?
 Herbal Essences?
 Pantene?